 7. Economical and scalable

 Azure’s pay-as-you-go services can quickly scale up or down to match demand, so you only pay for what you use.
-Per-minute billing and a commitment to match competitor prices for popular infrastructure services like compute storage and bandwidth mean you are always getting an unbeatable price for performance.
+Per-minute billing and a commitment to match competitor prices for popular infrastructure services like computer storage and bandwidth mean you are always getting an unbeatable price for performance.

 8. Enables you to unlock insights